 Healthy treats include fruits and vegetables that are low in sugar content and provide nutrients (like Vitamin C) to the guinea pig.
 Take care when feeding these treats, as too many may cause diarrhea in your cavy.
 The concentration of oxalic acid must also be monitored, as some vegetables have a high concentration.
 Too much oxalic acid leads to bladder stones and severe health problems in guinea pigs.

 All food containing calcium and phosphorus should be reviewed: the concentration of calcium should be higher than the concentration of phosphorus in any food to prevent the formation of phosphate stones.

-Corn husks are absolutely fantastic, as they are high in fiber and have very low oxalate and calcium levels.
-Recycle your corn husks by feeding them to your cavies and keep them out of the trash!
+- Corn husks are absolutely fantastic, as they are high in fiber and have very low oxalate and calcium levels.
+Recycle your corn husks by feeding them to your cavies and keeping them out of the trash!
 These may be given every day to your pigs.

 Safe Vegetables for Guinea Pigs

 Fruits and Vegetables to Avoid